joelnitta/dovetail-demo/README.md

 devtools::install_github("joelnitta/dovetail")
 ```

-Also, note that `dovetail` relies on external software ([mdpo](https://github.com/mquinson/po4a)) bundled in a [Docker image](https://hub.docker.com/r/joelnitta/po4a),
+Also, note that `dovetail` relies on external software ([po4a](https://github.com/mquinson/po4a)) bundled in a [Docker image](https://hub.docker.com/r/joelnitta/po4a),
 and therefore requires Docker to be installed and running.

 ## Translating a lesson

+To translate a lesson, start R with the lesson folder as your working directory.

+For demonstration purposes, you can clone this lesson and use that.

-First, create the lesson by [copying the lesson template](https://carpentries.github.io/sandpaper-docs/introduction.html#super-quickstart-copy-a-template-from-github).
+Or, if you want to start from scratch you could create a lesson by [copying the lesson template](https://carpentries.github.io/sandpaper-docs/introduction.html#super-quickstart-copy-a-template-from-github).
 This example uses the [R Markdown Lesson Template](https://github.com/carpentries/workbench-template-rmd/generate).

-Once you have done that, start R with the lesson folder as your working directory.

 The code below demonstrates translation into Japanese (language code "ja"):